Consent

 Description: The NYU Jordan Center for the Advanced Study of Russia Post-Doctoral Fellowship program is designed to provide a transition to career independence for recent PhD recipients and to provide time to conduct post-PhD research.

 Job Summary: Fellows will conduct independent research and writing and regularly attend Jordan Center events (in-person and virtual).
 Fellows may be given the opportunity to organize a symposium and to teach one course in the department of Russian and Slavic Studies.
-This is intended to be an in-person fellowship for the 2024-2025 academic year.
-As such, applicants who do not intend to relocate to New York should not apply.
+This is intended to be an in-person fellowship for the 2021-2022 academic year, pending COVID-19-related developments.
+As such, applicants who do not intend to relocate to New York, should conditions permit, should not apply.

 Qualifications: